Victoria Jones Collection

 At the time, I was a homemaker with two young children.
 When I realized how much time away would be required for travel and production, I decided to produce the dress as a sewing pattern instead.
 I enrolled in the University of Hawaii to learn pattern making and did my work at night or while the children were in school.
 After two years,

 I produced my first pattern, #001, the design I wore to the conference.
-The dark haired figure on the envelope front is my friend who invited me to the conference
+The dark haired figure on the envelope front is my friend who invited me to the conference.
+The other one is me.

 My academic background is in studio art, art history and textiles.
 I am fascinated with the fluid nature of fabric, and I design with proportion and movement uppermost in my mind.
 I am the most satisfied when a design moves well while a person changes positions, flattering the figure in all aspects.
 Graceful clothing is timeless because the beauty of movement is always fresh.